This Soil Formula Will Supercharge Your Bird of Paradise—No Fancy Tools Required

-A Bird of Paradise plant will grow best in a slightly acidic to neutral potting mix between pH 5.5 to 7.0.
-The soil mix should hold some water but also allow for aeration and drainage.
-To make your own mix, combine two parts peat moss, one part perlite, one park bark fines, and one part compost.
+For optimal growth, a Bird of Paradise plant (Strelitzia) will grow best in a slightly acidic to neutral potting mix between pH 5.5 to 7.0.
+In my experience, the soil mix should hold some water and allow for aeration and drainage.
+To make your own mix, I combine two parts peat moss, one part perlite, one park bark fines, and one part compost.
+In this guide, I’ll take you through everything you need to know about the best soil mix for thriving Bird of Paradise plants at home.

 Why Soil Choice Matters